-Peas are pretty easy to grow.
+Peas are pretty easy to grow and they are a great crop for beginning gardeners.
 Just give them cool, spring weather, composted soil that drains well, and some climbing support.
 If you’re short on space, peas can be grown in containers, along walls, or trained up corn and sunflower stalks.

 History of Growing Peas

 Peas are one of the world’s oldest crops.
+The earliest known archaeological finds of peas date from about 10,000 BCE, in what is now Syria, Turkey and Jordan.
 Wild peas were foraged centuries before they were domesticated as the trellis climbers we know today.
 Peas were one of the first plants to be selectively bred by farmers, and were the key crop that Gregor Mendel used in the 1800s to figure out how plant genetics and hybridization worked.